reduxjs/redux-toolkit/docs/api/createReducer.md

 )
 ```

+This is intended for use with TypeScript, as passing a plain object full of reducer functions cannot infer their types correctly in this case.
+It has no real benefit when used with plain JS.

 We recommend using this API if stricter type safety is necessary when defining reducer argument objects.

 ## Direct State Mutation